-We should also note that you should try making an API when, and only when, your answer to question (3) is "because that's our area of expertise."
+We should also note that you should try making an API when, and only when, your answer to question (3) is "because that's our area of expertise".
 Developing APIs is a sort of meta-engineering: you're writing some software to allow other vendors to develop software to solve users' problems.
 You must possess expertise in both domains (APIs and user products) to design your API well.

 As for our speculative example, let us imagine that in the nearby future, some tectonic shift happened within the coffee brewing market.
-Two distinct player groups took shape: some companies provide "hardware," i.e., coffee machines; other companies have access to customer audiences.
-Something like the modern-day flights market looks like: there are air companies that actually transport passengers, and there are trip planning services where users choose between trip options the system generates for them.
-We're aggregating hardware access to allow app vendors to order freshly brewed coffee.
+Two distinct player groups took shape: some companies provide "hardware," i.e., coffee machines; other companies have access to customer auditory.
+Something like the modern-day flights market looks like: there are air companies, which actually transport passengers; and there are trip planning services where users are choosing between trip variants the system generates for them.
+We're aggregating hardware access to allow app vendors for ordering freshly brewed coffee.